 A lessee for a commercial or residential property is imposed with other types of restrictions based on the usage of such immovable properties.

-- A Lessee cannot damage the property or he has to bear the cost to damage.
+- A tenant cannot damage the property or he has to bear the cost to damage.

 - Lessee is not allowed to perform any illegal activities in the premise owned by the lessor.

-- A lessee cannot sublet premises under lease or a part of it without lessor’s permission.
+- A tenant cannot sublet premises under lease or a part of it without lessor’s permission.

 - A lessor has the right to obtain the possession of the property, in case he needs to carry out repairs, alterations or additions to the property, which can only be carried in a vacated property.
-However, after the repairs, the lessee (tenant) can repossess the property.
+However, after the repairs, the tenant can repossess the property.

 #3 – Commercial Properties